Resources for Students and Families

 Registering with Disability Resources

-Students who seek accommodations for a documented disability will first need to complete an Online Intake Form.
+Students who seek accommodations or temporary adjustments for a documented disability will first need to complete an Online Intake Form.
 Students can submit this request through the ClockWork database.
 On the ClockWork menu page, select the Online Intake Form and follow the instructions.